luzny274/Synthetic-STM-Imaging/README.md

 ## Overview

-This repository provides tools for generating synthetic Scanning Tunneling Microscopy (STM) images of WSe₂ samples using a simulation framework.
-It includes GPU-accelerated and CPU-compatible environments, dataset generation scripts, and a Streamlit-based GUI for customizing simulation parameters.
+This repository provides tools for generating synthetic STM images of WSe₂ samples for ML tasks, and an example of training a U-Net model for defect localization.

 ---